 The purpose of the Atlanta University School of Social Work is to serve as an institution for the training of students on a graduate level for the profession of social work.
-To this end emphasis is placed not only upon an understanding of the theory of social work, but also ample opportunity is offered each student to get practical training in social work through field work experience with accredited social welfare agencies in the city of Atlanta.
-About one-half of a student's time is spent in actual work with the various agencies to which he is assigned during the period he attends the school.
+To this end emphasis is placed not only upon an understanding of the theory of social work, but also ample opportunity is offered each student to get practical training in social work through field work experience with accredited social welfare agencies in the City of Atlanta, and in other cities selected by the School.
+About one-half of a student's time is spent in actual work with the various agencies to which he is assigned during the period he attends the School.